-Students who wish to report Sexual Harassment should file a formal complaint with the Title IX Coordinator, Deputy Title IX Coordinator, or designee.
-Employees must report sexual harassment to the Title IX Coordinator or Deputy Title IX Coordinator when they receive a report of such conduct.
-Confidential advisors, employees who have a professional license, must report that a possible violation of Sexual Harassment occurred, without providing the identity of the individual.
-Students may also file a complaint with the United States Department of Education's Office for Civil Rights, as outlined in the Title IX Statement at the beginning of this policy.
+Students who wish to report Sexual Harassment should file a complaint with the Title IX Coordinator, Deputy Title IX Coordinator, or an employee who has the authority to institute corrective measures on behalf of the institution.
+Students should be aware that not all employees are required to report sexual harassment.
+Employees who have the authority to institute corrective measures on behalf of the institution include human resources, campus safety, faculty, student affairs, residence life officials, and coaches.
+They have a duty to report sexual harassment to the Title IX Coordinator, Deputy Title IX Coordinator, or other designee when they receive a report of such conduct.
+Confidential advisors, employees who have a professional license, have an obligation to report that a possible violation of Sexual Harassment occurred, without providing the identity of the individual.
+Students may also file a complaint with the United States Department of Education's Office for Civil Rights, as set forth in the Title IX Statement at the beginning of this policy.